Toyohashi City Guide

 Here are some references of living in Toyohashi.

-In Toyohashi Tech campus, we have International House with 50 rooms for newly arrived short-term students from partner universities, and Japanese government scholarship students, and we also have Student Dormitories with 499 rooms where both Japanese and international students are able to stay.
+In Toyohashi University of Technology (TUT) campus, we have International House with 50 rooms for newly arrived short-term students from partner universities, and Japanese government scholarship students, and we also have Student Dormitories with 499 rooms where both Japanese and international students are able to stay.

 The cost of living in the university residences is 20,000 - 30,000 yen per month (including energy charges).